jeevaedifytech/telegrambot-gemini-free-tier/readme.md

 ----------------------------informations-----------------------
-No, the provided code does **not require a Hugging Face API key**.
-Here's why:

 1. **Hugging Face Transformers Library**:
    - Models like `Salesforce/blip-vqa-base` (for VQA) and `deepset/roberta-base-squad2` (for text-based QA) are downloaded directly from the Hugging Face model hub without the need for an API key.